 Compliance considerations may not be consistently included in key decisions and processes that could have a big impact on the organization’s risk profile as artificial intelligence and machine learning proliferate.
-Financial institutions of all shapes and sizes must understand exactly where AI and ML are being deployed, throughout the entire product life cycle of their products and service.
+Financial institutions of all shapes and sizes must understand exactly where AI and ML are being deployed, throughout the entire life cycle of their products and services.
 Then steps must be taken to mitigate that risk.

 Following are a few examples of where artificial intelligence and machine learning are hiding in plain sight.